craftvscruft/menderbot/README.md

 ![Tests](https://github.com/craftvscruft/menderbot/actions/workflows/ci.yml/badge.svg?branch=main)
 [![License: APACHE](https://img.shields.io/github/license/craftvscruft/menderbot)](https://github.com/craftvscruft/menderbot/blob/main/LICENSE)

-> AI-powered command line tool for working with legacy code.
+> The AI-powered command line tool for working with legacy code.
 Based on the principles of the [Mechanized Mending Manifesto](https://mender.ai/docs/intro).

+## Status

+Menderbot is usable in development of itself - a very small codebase.
+For instance, it's used on this project for first drafts of commit messages, it added most of the type annotations, and chat usually gives relevant answers.
+On codebases of an interesting size (> 10K lines) there is still much work to do.

 ## Commands implemented (-ish):

-* `menderbot ask`: Ask a question about a specific piece of code or concept
+* `menderbot ask`: Ask a question about the codebase
-* `menderbot chat`: Interactively chat in the context of the current directory
+* `menderbot chat`: Interactively chat about the codebase
-* `menderbot commit`: Generate an informative commit message based on a changeset
+* `menderbot commit`: Git commit the current changeset with a pre-populated commit message
 * `menderbot diff`: Summarize the differences between two versions of a codebase
 * `menderbot doc`: Generate documentation for the existing code (Python only)
 * `menderbot review`: Review a code block or changeset and provide feedback
 * `menderbot type`: Insert type hints (Python only)
+* `menderbot ingest`: Index the current state of the repo for `ask` and `chat` commands

 ## System requirements

+* git
 * [pipenv](https://pipenv.pypa.io/en/latest/) (for managing Python environments)
 * C Compiler
 * The environment variable `OPENAI_API_KEY` set to a valid OpenAI API Key.